She grows in a world of raised voices.

 There was an excuse.

-So I did that.
+You did this, so I did that.

 There was a war in that house,